isurfer21/crond/README.md

 # crond
-A cron daemon CLI leveraging node-cron module to schedule the task.
+A node.js based cron daemon CLI that is leveraging node-cron module to schedule the task.

 ## Prerequisite